tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ## X.509 Identity Provider

 The X.509 identify provider allows for hierarchical identities based on certificate chains.
-The provider is configured via the `X509Paremter` struct.
+The provider is configured via the `X509Parameters` struct.
-Besides just clients, depending on the configuration the provider may also support accounts and/or domains.
+Besides clients, depending on how the provider is configured it may also support accounts and/or domains.
 Conceptually, an account is a collection of clients (usually belonging to one user) and a domain is a collection of accounts (e.g. belonging to a particular organization).

 The only credential supported by the X509 Identity Provider are `x509`